Date: Friday, June 19, 2015

 633 East Cabrillo Boulevard, Santa Barbara

 Tickets: Tickets are required for all guests.
 Due to space constraints, each graduate will be allotted a limited number of tickets to be determined based on the number of registered graduates.
-Tickets will be available for pick up at the Reception Desk from May 6, 2012.
+Tickets will be available for pick up from May 8, 2015.

 Two, four, six, eight, who do you appreciate?